VANRao-Stack/cantorProject/README.md

 # The CantorProject

-Arguably, the most important invention of the twentieth century, albeit I must say with heavy competition from a lot of directions, was that of the computer.
-And perhaps it's such importance stemmed from the fact that, it paved way to use brute force or sometimes clever computation to numerical solve problems that were initially considered unsolvable.
-From evaluating the Navier-Stokes Equation, to analysing Big Data, the importance of computers only grew as time progressed.
-In this project, we bring to the fore a few tools that could help numerically solve differential equations.
-The project currently only supports simulating Ordinary differntial equations and Partial differential equations, from now on refered to as ODEs and PDEs.

-Partial differential equations (PDEs) are extensively used in the mathematical modelling of various problems in physics, engineering and finance.
-In practical situations, these equations typically lack analytical solutions and are solved numerically.
+Partial differential equations (PDEs) and Ordinary Differential Equations (ODEs) are extensively used in the mathematical modelling of various problems in physics, engineering, finance and healthcare.
+In practical situations, these equations typically lack analytical solutions or are simply too difficult to solve and are hence solved numerically.
 In current practice, most numerical approaches to solve PDEs like finite element method (FEM), finite difference method (FDM) and finite volume method (FVM) are mesh based.
 A typical implementation of a mesh based approach involves three steps:
-(1) Grid generation,
+1. Grid generation,
-(2) Discretization of governing equation and
+2. Discretization of governing equation and
-(3) Solution of the discretized equations with some iterative method.
+3. Solution of the discretized equations with some iterative method.

 However, there are limitations to these approaches.
 Some of the limitations of these methods are as follows:
 1. They cannot be used to solve PDEs in complex computational domains because grid generation (step 1) itself becomes infeasible.
-2. The process of discretization (step 2) creates a discrepancy between the mathematical nature of actual PDE and its approximate difference equation.
+2. The process of discretization (step 2) creates a discrepancy between the mathematical nature of actual ODE/PDE and its approximate difference equation.
 Sometimes this can lead to quite serious problems.

 One of the options to fix these issues is to use neural networks.
-In this approach, the data set consists of some randomly selected points in the domain and on the boundary.
+In this approach, the data set consists of some randomly selected points in the domain and on the boundary, called the collocation points.
 The governing equations and the boundary conditions are fitted using neural network.
 There are two main motivations for this approach.
-First, being universal approximators, neural networks can potentially represent any PDE.
+First, being universal approximators, neural networks can potentially represent any ODE/PDE.
 So this avoids the discretization step and thus discretization based physics errors too.
 Second, it is meshfree and therefore complex geometries can be easily handled.
-Initial work in this direction can be credited to Lagaris et al. Firstly, they solved the initial boundary value problem using neural networks and later they extended their work to handle irregular boundaries.
+Initial work in this direction can be credited to Lagaris et al. Firstly, they solved the initial boundary value problem using neural networks and later extended their work to handle irregular boundaries.
 Since then, a lot of work has been done in this field.
 In particular, we refer to the physics-informed neural networks (PINN) approach by Raissi and Karniadakis and Raissi et. al. This approach has produced promising results for a series of benchmark nonlinear problems.